 We promise your first dietitian appointment will not be scary at all!
 Instead, you will be empowered by your dietitian to make better food choices for your health.

 This is a great question but can have different answers.
 That is because every appointment is tailored to the individual and their needs.
 Many people see primary care physicians and might already be familiar with the process of seeing a specialist.

 However, for our new clients, Rebecca Bitzer and Associates is the first experience they will have with a Registered Dietitian.
 Check out this video by our Registered Dietitian, Dana Magee, to learn more!

 We want to make your encounters with our admin staff and Registered Dietitians to be as easy and positive as possible.
-In order to do that, here are some things that you can expect from your first visit with your Registered Dietitian.
+In order to do that, here are some things that you can expect from your first visit.

 Prior to your appointment:

 At Rebecca Bitzer & Associates, we have several dietitians with different specialties.
 When you make your initial appointment with our admin staff, they will make sure to schedule you with a dietitian who specializes in your needs.

 |Food Sensitivities||Integrative Nutrition|